MengLeZhang/crimeMaps-preReg-code/docs/manuscript and title page.md

 However, we cannot ever observe a world in which police.uk did not exist in 2011 (i.e. $T = 1, W = 0$).
 But we do observe data from the year 2010 when police.uk did no exist (i.e. $T = 0, W = 0$).
 We can substitute data from 2010 for the data from the counterfactual $T = 0, W = 0$.

-The below Directed Acyclic Graph (DAG) (Figure 2) represents our core assumptions about causal relationships in a world where police.uk did not exist (Pearl 2009).
+The below Directed Acyclic Graph (DAG) (Figure 2) represents our core assumptions about causal relationships in a world where police.uk did not exist @pearlCausalityModelsReasoning2009.
 A more extensive version is shown in supplement S2.

 __Fig2.
 DAG/ Path diagram of causal relations__
 ![fig-dag](assets/fig2.tif)